-The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve the systems of democracy and justice in the United States.
-We work to hold our political institutions and laws accountable to the twin American ideals of democracy and equal justice for all.
-The Brennan Center’s work ranges from voting rights to campaign finance reform, from ending mass incarceration to preserving Constitutional protections in the fight against terrorism.
-Part think tank, part advocacy group, part cutting edge communications hub, we start with rigorous research.
-We craft innovative policies.
-And we fight for them – in Congress and the states, in the courts, and in the court of public opinion.
+The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve our systems of democracy and justice.
+The Center’s work ranges from voting rights to campaign finance reform, from ending mass incarceration to preserving Constitutional protections in the fight against terrorism.
+Part think tank, part advocacy group, part cutting-edge communications hub, we start with rigorous research.
+We craft innovative policies, and we fight for them — in Congress, the states, the courts, and in the court of public opinion.

 The Brennan Center’s Justice Program seeks to improve our criminal justice system by ending mass incarceration while keeping the country safe.
-The program blends law, policy, and economics to produce new empirical analyses and advance innovative policy solutions to advance this goal.
+The program blends law, policy, and economics to produce new empirical and legal analyses, craft innovative policy solutions, and conduct legislative advocacy and litigation to advance this important goal.

-Position: The Justice Program is seeking a mid-level to senior Counsel to join a cutting-edge team that is part of a national, trans-partisan movement to end mass incarceration in the United States.
+Position: The Justice Program is seeking a mid-level-to-experienced attorney to join a cutting-edge team that is part of national trans-partisan movement to end mass incarceration in the United States.
 This is a signal moment in criminal justice reform.
 Crime and punishment are front and center in the national political debate.
 Leaders across the political spectrum agree on the need for bold solutions, but must adapt their strategies and policies to confront a challenging political environment.

 Salary: Commensurate with experience.
 Excellent benefits package.